Aadir0/Dragons_Quest/README.md

 ### This is a game like infinte runner where you have to push yourself and run as far as you can go by clearing traps and killing some wandering enemys.
 ## Key Binds:
-- W - Move Left
+- W/Left Arrow - Move Left
-- D - Right
+- D/Right Arrow - Move Right
-- Space - Jump (Double tap for double jump)
+- Space - Jump
 - Left Mouse Click - Fire

 ## Hope You will enjoy this game!!